lciaran/python_project/README.md

 ## **Introduction**

-ProtFLEXpreD is a python package to predict *b-factors* of each protein aminoacid, which are values used to predict the protein flexibility.
+ProtFLEXpreD is a python package to predict *B-factors* of each protein aminoacid, values used to predict the protein flexibility.

 The package works as follows.
-Firstly, if you do not have the PDB database in your computer, it will be downloaded in `DB_pdb` directory.
+Firstly, if you do not have the PDB database in your computer, it will be downloaded in the `DB_pdb` directory.
 If you have it, please check that your directory is called `DB_pdb` and your files are called `PDB.phr`, `PDB.psq` and `PDB.pin`.
 Secondly, **BlastP** compares the protein query to the *PDB* database to gather its top 10 homologous proteins.
-Thirdly, *b-factors* of the homologues are obtained and normalized from the **PDB** PDB files.
+Thirdly, the *B-factors* of the homologues are obtained and normalized from the **PDB** PDB files.
 Fourthly, *Multiple Sequence Alignment* is performed with **ClustalW**.
-Fifthly, *b-factors* from homologous proteins are assigned to the aligned aminoacids by computing the mean between them, and the *b-factors* obtained [according to their neighbours by computation](https://www.polarmicrobes.org/protein-flexibility-calculation-with-python/) are assigned to the non-aligned aminoacids.
-Finally, a text file containing the *b-factor* of each aminoacid of the query sequence and three plots are created to represent the flexibility results.
+Fifthly, the *B-factors* from homologous proteins are assigned to the aligned aminoacids by computing the mean between them, and the *B-factors* obtained [according to their neighbours by computation](https://www.polarmicrobes.org/protein-flexibility-calculation-with-python/) are assigned to the non-aligned aminoacids.
+Finally, a text file containing the *B-factor* of each aminoacid of the query sequence and three plots are created to represent the flexibility results.

 ## **Initializating the program**

 Download the `ProtFLEXpreD-1.0.tar.gz` compressed file and execute the following command to install all required packages.
-Make sure that you are in the correct directory.
+Make sure that you are in the  directory which contains this file.
 It may be possible that you have to execute it as root.

 ```{.sh}
 pip3 install ProtFLEXpreD-1.0.tar.gz